Piratska-Stranka-Slovenije/lqfb-sl/README.md

 How to install
 --------------

+1. Add file
+	translations.sl.lua
+   to
+	liquid_feedback_frontend/locale

-1. Add these files to
+2. Add the rest of the files to liquid_feedback_frontend/locale/help
-    liquid_feedback_frontend/locale/help

 2. Run the make file